fuzzlove/PY2B64-Shell-Encoded/README.md

 Features: Custom encode commands before they are sent to the server.

-3/10/25 - By LiquidSky (c) 2025
+3/10/25 - By LiquidSky@S3 (c) 2025

-[ Shout out to #S3 ]

-Latyly but not leat theis information is not to be played with and for testing.

-Plase report bugs to: jpmdpeters$s3security.com
+This is for educational purposes and legitimate testing.